Hit-and-Run Accident Lawyers in Augusta

 Compensation is based on how severe the injuries are and what the cost is for medical treatment, lost wages, property loss, emotional distress, and pain and suffering.
 Once Chris Hudson Law Group has analyzed the particulars of your claim, we can offer a realistic estimate of how much compensation you may be eligible for.

 This is where skilled professionals come in.
-An experienced Chris Hudson Law Group attorney has the ability to prove negligence by finding the necessary facts to support your case through a comprehensive investigation.
+An experienced Chris Hudson Law Group hit-and-run accident lawyer has the ability to prove negligence by finding the necessary facts to support your case through a comprehensive investigation.

 Yes, if the statute of limitations has not expired.
 In Georgia, you have two years to file a personal injury claim.